jan-1995/ML_Churn_Prediction/README.md

 After these customizations, you can run the script to perform churn prediction tasks on your dataset.
 It's a versatile tool that can be adapted to various churn prediction projects by changing the dataset, target variable, and output paths.

+## Contact Information 📬

+If you're interested in collaboration, have specific queries, or would like to get in touch, feel free to reach out via email:

+**Email:** janhaider040@gmail.com 📧

+We look forward to hearing from you and working together to further improve this project or address any questions you may have! 🤝